aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potx-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+For a Python developer, the need to convert POTX to XLTM files may arise due to the requirement of the application.
+POTX files are PowerPoint Open XML Templates which are used to create presentations in Microsoft PowerPoint.
+XLTM files are Excel Open XML Macro-Enabled Template files which are used to create spreadsheets in Microsoft Excel.
+Therefore, in order to add a POTX to XLTM conversion feature within an application, it is necessary to convert the POTX files to XLTM files.

+<h2>How Aspose.Total helps for potx to xltm conversion</h2>
-For a Python developer, who is trying to add a POTX to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTX and XLTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POTX and XLTM files.
+It helps to automate the conversion process of POTX to XLTM files.
+The process is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert POTX file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into desired Microsoft Excel format.
+This process helps to convert POTX to XLTM files quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary %}}